 - Active treatment with high-dose corticosteroids or other drugs that may suppress your immune response

-If you are not a Westside patient and you are 12 or older, you can walk in for a vaccine on our clinic days (schedule above).
+If you are not a Westside patient and you are 6 months or older, you can walk in for a vaccine on our vaccine clinics.

-Currently, three vaccines are approved for emergency use by the FDA that Westside can provide.
-Pfizer and Moderna both require two doses, and Johnson & Johnson/Janssen vaccine requires one dose.
-If you are scheduling a second dose vaccine, you will receive the same type of vaccine that you got for the first dose.
-Those aged 12-17 will receive the Pfizer vaccine.
+Currently, three vaccines are approved for emergency use by the FDA that Westside can provide: Pfizer and Moderna and Johnson & Johnson/Janssen vaccines.
+Those aged 6 months-17 will receive the Pfizer vaccine.

 Yes.
 All three COVID-19 vaccines approved by the FDA (Pfizer, Moderna, and Johnson & Johnson) have been tested on thousands of people of different races and ethnicities.
 The FDA and CDC continue to monitor the safety of the vaccines to make sure they are not causing harm.